slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Being grateful is looking up.
 Play the cards you are dealt.
 And sometimes you will be dealt bad cards.

+Don’t forget that a group of people blazed the trail we’re enjoying, and another group continues to maintain it.

+> *"Gratitude is not only the greatest of virtues, but the parent of all the others."
+-- Cicero*

 > *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
 -- Anne Frank*

-> *"When you are grateful, fear disappears and abundance appears." (...) ’You can’t be grateful and angry simultaneously."
+> *"When you are grateful, fear disappears and abundance appears." (...)
+"You can’t be grateful and angry simultaneously."
 -- Anthony Robbins*

 > *"Comparison is the thief of joy."